domarp-j/react-testing/PITCHME.md

 Just kidding, no.

-Note:
++++

 There are times when you have to care about the specific value of state instead of changes in the DOM.
 But a vast majority of scenarios can and should be covered by react-testing-library.

 +++

-Also, react-testing-library is also not a replacement for powerful end-to-end testing frameworks like Cypress and Puppeteer.
+Quick note: react-testing-library is also not a replacement for powerful end-to-end testing frameworks like Cypress and Puppeteer.

+Note:
+Example is the prior spouse history table

 ---